TanqDev88/JavaScript-Mock-Tests/README.md

 POST http://localhost:8080/aviso-viaje

-Header obligatorio: Authorization: viajeConfirmado
+Header Required: Authorization: viajeConfirmado

-Otros valores válidos: viajeRechazado, viajePendiente, etc.
+Other valid values: tripRejected, tripPending, etc.

+Notes
+Don't forget to check the .gitignore file to avoid uploading node_modules.

+If you want to add more mocks, simply create a new file inside mocks/ and add the handler to index.js.